 Mike’s good enough to be on this list twice.
 Selling has changed dramatically over the years & Mike’s changed right there with it as a thought leader.
-Here Mike takes an emotional approach to selling that’s relevant and unlike anything else on the market.
+Here Mike takes an emotional approach to sell that is relevant and unlike anything else on the market.

-Pro-tip: before you read the book, check out 34 quips & takeways from ‘What Great Salespeople Do’.
+Pro-tip: before you read the book, check out 34 quips & takeaways from ‘What Great Salespeople Do’.

 This had to be on best sales books list.
 One of the latest to hit the scene, this model goes against traditional thinking that sales is all about relationships.
 It’s focused on being the advisor in each sale and working your customers towards improving their roles through new solutions.